+To earn a concentration in counseling/marriage and family, students must complete:

+- CO701 Counseling Skills;

-Students must choose Counseling Skills (CO 701), Theories and Techniques of Counseling (CO 702), or Marriage and Family Systems (CO 710); plus four counseling courses as approved by a concentration advisor.
-If CPE (CO 760) is used as an internship, it will not be counted as part of the concentration.
-Counseling courses include:
+- CO702 Theories and Techniques of Counseling; or

+- CO710 Marriage and Family Systems;

+plus 12 credit hours of counseling elective courses as approved by a concentration advisor.
+A counseling elective course is any course with a coure number prefix CO.

+If Clinical Pastoral Education (CO 760) is used as the MDIV internship, it will not be counted as part of the concentration.
-- CO 700 Mental Health Diagnosis/Abnormal Psychology in Counseling Using the DSM-V

-- CO 703 Human Growth and Transformation

-- CO 710 Marriage and Family Systems-Theories in Counseling

-- CO 711 Marriage and Family Systems-Therapy in Counseling

-- CO 712 Marriage and Family Dynamics

-- CO 713 Ministry with Families

-- CO 717 Counseling Blended and Step Families

-- CO 730 Crisis Counseling

-- CO 731 Professional Issues and Ethics in Counseling

-- CO 732 Group Dynamics and Counseling

-- CO 733 Lifestyle and Career Development in Counseling

-- CO 736 Intercultural Counseling

-- CO 760 Clinical Pastoral Education

-C CO 763 Clinical Practicum in Institutional Ministries C CO 772 Assessment and Counseling C CO 773 Mental Health Assessment, Tests, and Measures in Counseling/DSM-I V C CO 775 Mental Health Treatment in Counseling Using the DSM-IV C CO 776 Human Sexuality C CO 777 Diagnosis and Treatment of Addiction C CO 784 Research and Evaluation in Counseling C CO 790 Premarital and Remarital Counseling C CO 791 Psychopharmacology Applied to Counseling and Church Ministries C CO 792-797 Research in Counseling MDIV REQUIRED COURSES Area I - I Biblical Studies BH 501 Biblical Hermeneutics NT 501 Pentecostal Explorations of the New Testament OT 501 Pentecostal Explorations of the Old Testament.
-Two elect tives in exegesis (Both must be based on the Hebrew or Greek text.)
-6 must comp needed to dents who have not completed the biblical language requirement in an undergraduate prog plete an additional 6 credit hours of Greek or Hebrew.
-In this case, the total credit h complete the MDIV degree program is 80.
-Historical and Theological Studies HT 601 Historical Theology I HT 602 Historical Theology II TS 601 Pentecostal Spirituality-Theology I TS 602 Pentecostal Spirituality-Theology II TS 630 Theology of the Holy Spirit or TS 641 (Doctrine of Holiness) 3 650 (Church of God History and Polity) is additionally required for students seeking ing or advancement in rank within the Church of God.
-Area III - - Studies in the Life and Ministry of the Church CF 701 Foundations for Christian Formation or CF 722 (The Disciple Making Pastor) ML 701 Ministry of the Word or ML702 Ministry of the Word ML 720 Pastoral Ministries or CO701 Counseling Skills 3 WM 701 Foundations for World Mission and Evangelism or ML/WM 760 (Foundations for Wholistic Mission) 3
+MDIV REQUIRED COURSES

+Area I - I Biblical Studies BH 501 Biblical Hermeneutics 3 NT 501 Pentecostal Explorations of the New Testament 3 OT 501 Pentecostal Explorations of the Old Testament 3 Two elect ives in exegesis (Both must be based on the Hebrew or Greek text.)
+6 Area II - Historical and Theological Studies Historical Theology I HT 602 Historical Theology II TS 601 Pentecostal Spirituality-Theology I TS 602 Pentecostal Spirituality-Theology II 3 TS 630 Theology of the Holy Spirit or TS 641 Doctrine of Holiness 3 650 Church of God History and Polity is required for those students seeking credentialing or advancement in rank within the Church of God.
-Community Service Ministries Basic Course

-CO 761
+Area III - Studies in the Life and Ministry of the Church

+CF 701 Foundations for Christian Formation or CF 722 The Disciple Making Pastor 3 ML 701 Ministry of the Word or ML702 Ministry of the Word 3 ML 720 Pastoral Ministries or CO701 Counseling Skills 3 WM 701 Foundations for World Mission and Evangelism or ML/WM 760 Foundations for Wholistic Mission 3

-^{}Students demonstrating five or more years of ministerial experience can substitute CO701 (Counseling Skills) for ML720 (Pastoral Ministries) and ML702 (Expository Preaching) for ML701 (Ministry of the Word).
+Students demonstrating five or more years of ministerial experience can substitute CO701 (Counseling Skills) for ML720 (Pastoral Ministries) and substitute ML702 (Expository Preaching) for ML701 (Ministry of the Word).
 In order to qualify for this substitution, five years of ministerial experience must be documented by the academic advisor and student through the completion of the Ministerial Experience Verification Form.